kephalian/kephalian/README.md

 - 👋 Hi, I’m @kephalian Santhosh Kumar Rajamani
-- 👀 I’m interested in both
+- 👀 I’m interested in both R language and Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and R language
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Python and R language
 - 📫 How to reach me at minerva.santh@gmail.com

 <!---